Ulas Samchuk: Work

-He published his first short story, "On Old Paths", in 1926 in the Warsaw magazine Nasha Besida.
-In Samchuk'sVolyn trilogy (I–III, 1932–1937), a collective image of a Ukrainian young man of the late 1920s and early 1930s is derived, which seeks to find Ukraine's place in the world.
+Samchuk published his first short story, "On Old Paths", in 1926 in the Warsaw magazine Nasha Besida.
+Samchuk's Volyn trilogy (I–III, 1932–1937) portrays a collective image of a Ukrainian young man of the late 1920s and early 1930s.
+This archetypal young man seeks to find Ukraine's place in the world.

-From 1929 he began to collaborate regularly with the Literary-Scientific Bulletin, The Bells (magazines published in Lviv), The Independent Thought (Chernivtsi), the Nation-Building (Berlin), and the Antimony (without a permanent location).
+Beginning in 1929, he began to collaborate regularly with magazines based across several European cities.
+These included the Lviv-based Literary-Scientific Bulletin and The Bells, Chernivtsi-based The Independent Thought, Berlin-based Nation-Building, and Antimony, whose publication location changed.

-Samchuk concurrently wrote the novel Kulak(1932) about the eternal commitment of the Ukrainian peasant to tilling the land and the undying optimism of farmers.
+Samchuk concurrently wrote the novel Kulak (1932) about the eternal commitment of the Ukrainian peasant to tilling the land and the undying optimism of farmers.
 His next important work was the two-volume novel The Mountains Speak (1934) which explored Carpatho-Ukraine's struggle against Hungary.

-In 1947 he completed the drama Noise of the Mill.
-The unfinished trilogy Ost: Frost Farm (1948) and Darkness (1957), which depicts the Ukrainian man and his role in the unusual and tragic conditions of interwar and modern sub-Soviet reality.
+In 1947 he completed the play Noise of the Mill.
+His unfinished trilogy Ost: Frost Farm (1948) and Darkness (1957) depicted the Ukrainian man and his role in the unusual and tragic conditions of interwar and modern sub-Soviet reality.

-The topics of Samchuk's final books are about the struggle of the Ukrainian Insurgent Army in Volhynia (the novel What Doesn't Heal Fire, 1959) and the life of Ukrainian emigrants in Canada (On Hard Land, 1967).
-Memoirs of Five to Twelve (1954) and On a White Horse (1956) are devoted to the experience of World War II.
+Several of Samchuk's post-war novels depicted the struggle of the Ukrainian Insurgent Army in Volhynia and the life of Ukrainian emigrants in Canada.
+His best-known novel about the Ukrainian Insurgent Army in Volhynia was What Fire Does Not Heal (1959), and his best-known novel about the Ukrainian-Canadian experience was On Hard Land, (1967).
+His memoirs Five After Twelve (1954) and On a White Horse (1956) describe his experiences during World War II.

 Legacy

-In April 2023, in the Holosiivskyi district of Kyiv, a street was named in honor of Samchuk.
+A street was named in honor of Samchuk in the Holosiivskyi district of Kyiv in April 2023.